claireswn8/FundProject/README.md

 ## Usage
 ### Setup Instructions
-_MathLang_ is intended to be run from GHCi, so the _Lang_ module must be loaded to run programs in the language.
+_MathLang_ is intended to be run from GHCi, so the _MathLang_ module must be loaded to run programs in the language.

 ### Good Program Examples and their Outputs
 #### Example 1: Convert Integers to Digits